 - Azure DevOps (Visual Studio Team Services) (preview)

 - Yammer (preview)

 Additional apps are being continuously on-boarded to session control.
-If you are interested in a specific app that is not mentioned here, send us details about the app and the use case you are interested in, and we will on-board it.
+If you're interested in a specific app that isn't mentioned here, send us details about the app.
+Be sure to send the use case you're interested in for on-boarding it.